 - In another method, the court divides the property physically.

-- One party gives the amount to buy the interest of the other party, according to the decision.
+- According to the decision, one party gives the amount to buy the other party’s interest.

 Thus, if you are in California, you should check the California Code of Civil Procedure to understand the lawsuit.
 And as a result, to realize if you should proceed with the California Partition Action or not.